wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus::jvm** class instantiates the `eucalyptus-cloud` service and ensures it's enabled and running.

+The **eucalyptus::kern_module** defined type fires `/sbin/modprobe` to insert or remove the specified kernel module via an exec depending on the value of the ensure parameter.
+It is arguable if this should be handled by the eucalyptus module or if a suitable upstream replacement module should be recommended and demonstrated so as to take advantage of community modules.

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.

 ###Hiera Example